apettiigrew/Kanban-task-management-web-app/src/tasks/tasks-prd-task-management.md

   - [ ] 4.7 Implement real-time task updates using TanStack Query invalidation and subscription
   - [ ] 4.8 Write unit tests for enhanced task management components with TanStack Query mocks

-- [ ] 5.0 Build enhanced column management with database integration
+- [x] 5.0 Build enhanced column management with database integration
   - [x] 5.1 Create TanStack Query hooks for column operations in `src/hooks/queries/use-columns.ts` with proper caching
   - [x] 5.2 Build column mutation hooks in `src/hooks/mutations/use-column-mutations.ts` with optimistic updates
   - [x] 5.3 Update existing column creation form to using React Hook Form and tanstack to create column associated with a board.
   - [x] 5.4 Update existing column editing form to using React Hook Form and tanstack to update column associated with a board.
-  - [ ] 5.5 Implement column deletion with confirmation using Shadcn AlertDialog and TanStack Query invalidation
+  - [x] 5.5 Implement column deletion with confirmation using Shadcn AlertDialog and TanStack Query invalidation
-  - [ ] 5.6 Implement real-time column updates using TanStack Query invalidation and subscription
-  - [ ] 5.7 Add column validation and error handling with proper user feedback using TanStack Query error states
-  - [ ] 5.8 Write unit tests for enhanced column management components with TanStack Query mocks

 - [ ] 6.0 Implement drag-and-drop functionality with database persistence
   - [ ] 6.1 Extend existing drag-and-drop to work with database-backed data using TanStack Query